leandromoreira/digital_video_introduction/README.md

 After we did all these steps we need to **pack the compressed frames and context to these steps**.
 We need to explicitly inform to the decoder about **the decisions taken by the encoder**, things like: bit depth, color space, resolution, predictions info (motion vectors, direction of prediction), profile, level, frame rate and more.

 We're going to study superficially the H264 bitstream.
-Our first step is to [generate a minimal H264 bitstream](/enconding_pratical_examples.md#generate-a-single-frame-h264-bitstream), we can do that using our own repository and ffmpeg.
+Our first step is to [generate a minimal <sup>1</sup> H264 bitstream](/enconding_pratical_examples.md#generate-a-single-frame-h264-bitstream), we can do that using our own repository and [ffmpeg](http://ffmpeg.org/).

 ```
 ./s/ffmpeg -i /files/i/minimal.png -pix_fmt yuv420p /files/v/minimal_yuv420.h264
 ```

+> <sup>1</sup> It's not minimal since ffmpeg adds, by default, all the encoding parameter as a **SEI NAL**, soon we'll define what is a NAL.

 This command will generate a raw h264 bitstream with a single frame, 64x64 and with color space yuv420p.